NorahAlShaikhMubarak/Article-CMS/README.md

 1. In the Solution Explorer, expand "Python Environments"
 2. Right click on "Python 3.7 (64-bit) (global default)" and select "Install from requirements.txt"

+## Running the application locally:
+1. Create virtual environment
+python3 -m pip install virtualenv python3 -m virtualenv venv # create a new venv in ./venv source ./venv/bin/activate # activate your new venv
+2. Install all the packages:
+pip install -r requirements.txt
+3. Run the application:
+python application.py

 ## Troubleshooting

 - Mac users may need to install `unixodbc` as well as related drivers as shown below: